-If you’re like most people, you can’t imagine a day without your phone, tablet or iPod.
-And while there are lots of situations where these devices are essential, there’s also the unfortunate side effects to consider.
-Spending so much time holding a phone in front of your face and craning to look down at it, for example, could have some serious potential side effects after a while.
+If you’re like most people, you can’t imagine a day without your phone or other devices.
+And while technology is essential, there’s an unfortunate side effects to consider.
+Spending so much time holding a device in front of your face and craning to look down at it could have some serious potential side effects after a while.

 How can you use your phone and avoid this pain?
 Here are a few suggestions:

-- Change your posture: It can be hard to break old habits, but training yourself to sit up properly and keep the phone at your eyeline could lower your risk considerably.
-You might also want to use a headset to free up your hands altogether.
+- Change your posture: It can be hard to break old habits, but training yourself to sit up properly and keep the phone at eye level could lower your risk considerably.
+You might also want to use a headset, Bluetooth or ear buds to free up your hands.

 - Limit yourself: This might be even harder than changing your posture!
-All joking aside, taking breaks from your phone to walk around and stretch without it will force you to shift out of “text neck” position, and that could almost certainly be a good thing on its own.
-You can also try uninstalling certain features on your phone so you aren't so reliant on it.
+Taking breaks from your phone to walk around and stretch without it will force you to shift out of “text neck” position, and that could be a good thing.

-- Seek out a professional: Only a real care provider will be able to tell for sure if your pain needs serious treatment.
-Contact someone who can both give you the initial help you need and some further guidance through different processes.
+- Seek out a professional: Only a real care provider will be able to tell for sure if your neck pain needs serious treatment.
+Chiropractic care, physical therapy or massage therapy could provide the relief you need.

 Call Bronston Chiropractic at 608.781.2225 for information or an appointment.